RobertARandolph/AdmiralBumbleBee.com/_posts/2019-07-13-Interview-with-Kilohearts.md

 We started making a multiband plugin loosely based on some youtube trick SeamlessR did.
 I think we called it NeuroChorus or something when working on it.
 Then at some point we felt "wait, wouldn't it be nice if we could move these around".

 And then yadda yadda snapins.

+About subscription: Not really.
+We have created som many plugins that the bundle is getting really expensive.
+We just wanted people to be able to get it without having to break the bank.

+### Some of us have a general idea of what to expect from possible snapins in the near future & feature additions due to the conversations in the KHS discord, but is there an official list you guys can confirm?
+If so, what are the snapins you guys as developers are most excited for?
+And maybe, if its not too much, what are the ones you're least looking forward to doing (cause of probable code nightmares?)

+**Anders**: We have been looking at making a convolution snapin, but the math owned us.
+Might return to that some day.

+Making a convolver is not that hard, making a super fast one is harder.

 * Conclusion